StevenMcD/littlewins.github.io/_posts/2015-11-27-i-need-you-to-setup-a-project.md

 end
 ```

 This is an Elixir module with a macro called `test`.
 It's wonderfully sparse isn't it?
 Play around with the assertions from what you know already with strings and so on.
-Fee free to output stuff to the terminal using `IO.inspect` too.
+Feel free to output stuff to the terminal using `IO.inspect` too.

 ## Adding a Dependency